Helpmewithbiblestudy.org

 Christians have become desensitized to the moral wrongness of culturally accepted values and behaviors and susceptible to the natural inclinations of human beings.

-In quoting, "Awake, sleeper, and arise from the dead", Paul is exhorting Believers to liberate their time from sinful behavior and make the most of their time as imitators of God.
+In quoting, "Awake, sleeper, and arise from the dead", Paul is exhorting Believers to liberate their time from the power of sin and make the most of their time as imitators of God.
 And in Ephesians 5:17, Paul explains how, "so then do not be foolish, but understand what the will of the Lord is."

 To "understand the will of the Lord" requires knowledge, which Paul is exhorting through Bible study, Christian fellowship, prayer and discipleship.
 Through this process, God provides wisdom and knowledge so that a Believer can discern His will (Eph 1:8-9; Col 1:9).

 An example of this is gaining a sense of God's moral standard, ‘You shall not commit adultery'; but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart (Matt 5:27-28)."
-This reveals that God's moral standard goes beyond the observable behavior; it includes the mind.
+This reveals that God's moral standard goes beyond the observable behavior; it includes the mind and your desires.

 Because the time is evil, Believers who are not grounded in God's word can be carried away by sinful people or succumb to "other scripture" (2 Pet 3:16-18).